Create Azure network connection

 - Reader permission on the Azure subscription.

-- Network contributor permission on the specified resource group.
+- Windows 365 Network Interface Contributor role on the specified resource group.

-- Network contributor permission on the virtual network.
+- Windows 365 Network User role on the virtual network.

 To create an ANC, you must: